|

 advice for any student before taking a test: take a deep breath,

 relax, and dive in.
 Always bring an extra pencil just in case.
+During a homework

 session, watch for signs of frustration.